Here’s a look at the life of Fidel Castro, former leader of Cuba.

 Birth name: Fidel Alejandro Castro Ruz

-Mother: Lina Ruz, a cook and maid to Angel Castro's first wife.
+Mother: Lina Ruz, cook and maid to Angel Castro’s first wife

-Children: with Natalia Revuelta: Alina Fernandez Revuelta; with unknown woman: Jorge Angel Castro; with Dalia Soto del Valle: Antonio, Alejandro, Angel, Alexis, Alex; with Mirta Castro: Fidelito
+Children: with Natalia Revuelta: Alina; with unknown woman: Jorge Angel; with Dalia Soto del Valle: Alexis, Alexander, Antonio, Alejandro and Angel; with Mirta Diaz-Balart: Fidel “Fidelito”

 Led the overthrow of the Batista dictatorship of Cuba in 1959.